 Description

-The Etna PDO is reserved for the following typologies of wine: White, Red, Rosé, Spumante and Spumante Rosé.
+The Etna PDO is reserved for the following types of wine: White, White Superiore, Red, Rosé, White Spumante and Rosé Spumante.

 Production Area

-The production area of Etna PDO is within the territory of numerous municipalities in the Province of Catania, in the Sicily region.
+The production area of Etna PDO is within the territory of 20 municipalities in the Province of Catania, in the Sicily region.

 Description of product typologies

-Etna PDO Bianco is straw-yellow in colour, with golden highlights; the nose displays intense fragrances of pear, ripe apple and citrus fruit with hints of sage; it is fresh on the palate, with a persistent grapefruit finish.
-It may display Superiore on the label.
-Etna PDO Rosso has a pale ruby-red colour; the nose is dominated by fragrances of red fruit, floral hints of pansy and geranium and pronounced spicy notes, typical of the variety; the palate is embracing, with smooth and velvety tannins.
-It can display Riserva on the label if the wine has undergone a minimum aging period of 2 years, at least 12 months of which must be in wood; the aging period commences November 1st of the year in which the grapes were produced.
-Etna PDO Rosé is pink to ruby-red in colour; it is intense and characteristic on the nose; the palate is dry, harmonious, fresh and light.
-Etna PDO Spumante is light straw-yellow in colour, with bright green highlights and a fine perlage; the nose is fruity, offering hints of orange blossom flowers and apple; it is dry, fine and harmonious on the palate, supported by acidity and with a persistent aromatic finish.
-The wine is obtained through the white vinification of red grapes.
-Etna PDO Spumante Rosé is light pink in colour, acquiring ruby-red highlights with aging, with a fine perlage; the nose is fruity with hints of orange blossom flowers and apple; it is dry, fine and harmonious on the palate, supported by acidity and with a persistent aromatic finish.
-The wine is obtained from the “rosé vinification” of red grapes, which is the vinification of red and white grapes together, even if they have been mashed separately.
-The Spumante typology must be obtained exclusively by natural secondary fermentation in bottles and must remain on the lees for at least 18 months.
+Etna PDO Bianco is straw-yellow, at times with golden reflections; the fragrances are delicate and characteristic, bursting with pear, ripe apple and citrus fruit, with traces of sage; it is fresh, dry and harmonious on the palate, with a persistent grapefruity finish.
+Wines made from grapes produced in the delimited area within the municipality of Milo may display Superiore on the label.
+Etna PDO Bianco Superiore is vary pale straw-yellow with greenish reflections; it is delicate and characteristic on the nose; the flavour is dry, fresh, harmonious and smooth.
+Etna PDO Rosso is pale ruby red; the nose is dominated by fragrances of red fruit, floral hints of pansy and geranium and pronounced spicy notes, typical of the grape variety; the palate is embracing, with smooth and velvety tannins.
+It can display Riserva on the label if the wine has undergone a minimum ageing period of 2 years, at least 12 months of which must be in wood; the ageing period commences November 1st of the year in which the grapes were produced and must take place in the production area.
+Etna PDO Rosato is pink, varying in intensity and at times with orange reflections; it is intense and characteristic on the nose; the palate is dry, harmonious, fresh and light.
+Etna PDO Spumante Bianco is straw-yellow, varying in depth, with a fine and persistent perlage; the nose is characteristic, at times with citrusy notes accompanied by a delicate hint of yeast; it is full and harmonious on the palate, with good persistence in wines ranging from brut to extra dry.
+It is obtained through the white vinification of red grapes.
+Etna PDO Spumante Rosato is pink, varying in intensity and at times with orange reflections, with a fine and persistent perlage; it is characteristic and intense on the nose, at times with floral and spicy notes accompanied by a delicate hint of yeast; it is full and harmonious on the palate, with good persistence in wines ranging from brut to extra dry.
+It is obtained from the rosé vinification of red grapes, that is, the vinification of red and white grapes together, even if they have been mashed separately.
+Spumante wines must be obtained exclusively by natural secondary fermentation in the bottle and must remain on the lees for at least 18 months.

-The Etna PDO can be accompanied by additional geographical indications referring to the areas, districts and sub-districts from which the grapes originate.
+The Etna PDO can be accompanied by additional geographical specifications referring to administrative units or districts from where the grapes originate, as well as to the broader geographical unit Sicily.